 Habitat Conservation Plans

-An image of an aeʻoPursuant to State of Hawai‘i endangered species law, codified in Chapter 195D, Hawai‘i Revised Statutes (HRS), it is unlawful for any person to “take” an endangered or threatened species of aquatic life, wildlife, or land plant.
+An image of an aeʻoPursuant to State of Hawai‘i endangered species law, codified in the Hawai‘i Revised Statutes (HRS) § 195D, it is unlawful for any person to “take” an endangered or threatened species of aquatic life, wildlife, or land plant.
 “Take” means to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect endangered or threatened species of aquatic life or wildlife, or to cut, collect, uproot, destroy, injure, or possess endangered or threatened species of aquatic life or land plants, or to attempt to engage in any such conduct (Section 195D-2, HRS).

 When development projects or land management activities cannot avoid take of endangered or threatened species, the landowner may seek an Incidental Take License (ITL) from the Department for take of threatened or endangered species, if such take is incidental to an otherwise lawful activity.
 The ITL must be accompanied by a Habitat Conservation Plan (HCP) that meets the requirements enumerated under Chapter 195D, HRS, including incidental take measures for minimization, mitigation, monitoring, and provide for a net recovery benefit to the affected species.

-• HCPs describe the anticipated effects of the proposed taking, how those impacts will be minimized and mitigated, and how the HCP is to be funded;
+• HCPs describe the anticipated effects of the proposed taking, how those impacts will be minimized and mitigated, and how those actions will be funded.

-• Those issued an ITL are required to submit an annual report to the Department within 90-days of each fiscal year ending June 30, including the status of meeting HCP obligations;
+• Those issued an ITL are required to submit an annual report to the Department within 90-days of each fiscal year ending June 30, including the status of meeting the obligations outlined in the HCP.

-• HCPs and ITLs are jointly processed with the United States Fish and Wildlife Service, pursuant to section 10 of the Federal Endangered Species Act; and
+• HCPs and ITLs are jointly processed with the United States Fish and Wildlife Service, pursuant to section 10 of the Federal Endangered Species Act.

 • Applicant or Landowner(s)